AirAsia got a Notice from DGCA Due to an “Unsafe Landing”

-The Directorate General of Civil Aviation, the aviation regulator, has issued a notice two weeks after one of its pilots to a top executive of AirAsia India, which runs a popular YouTube channel called “Flying Beast”, which allegedly violated safety norms by the low-cost airline. is.
+The Directorate General of Civil Aviation, the aviation regulator, issued a notice two weeks after one of its pilots to a top executive of AirAsia India, which runs a popular YouTube channel called “Flying Beast”, which allegedly violated safety norms by the low-cost airline. is.
 Senior officials said on Sunday.

 “A show-cause notice has been issued to Manish Uppal, Head of Operations, AirAsia India after the pilot’s allegations,” a DGCA official said.